Pylons/pyramid/docs/designdefense.rst

 imperative mode for all configuration.
 You will be able to make "single file" apps in this mode, which should help people who need to see everything done completely imperatively.
-For example, the very most basic :mod:`repoze.bfg` "helloworld" program will become something like:
+For example, the very most basic :mod:`repoze.bfg` "helloworld" program has become something like:

 .. code-block:: python
    :linenos:

    from webob import Response
-   from wsgiref import simple_server from repoze.bfg.configuration import Configurator
+   from paste.httpserver import serve from repoze.bfg.configuration import Configurator

    def hello_world(request):